 We are here to assist you with the three stages of our admission process.
 Don’t hesitate to contact us if you have questions.

-- During your visit, you will be given a packet with application and registration materials.
+We would love to have you and your child(ren) tour our school, preview our classes, or join us for an event!
+After the tour, you'll be able to ask questions and pick up an information packet with application materials.
 (For your convenience, most of the forms in the packet are also available on this website.
 You may download and print the PDFs if you would like to complete some paperwork early, or if you misplace any forms.)

-After we have had a chance to meet with you for an Educational Success Consultation and established a mutual match between your child and our school, these items will need to be completed in order for your child to be considered for acceptance:
+After we have had a chance to meet with you for a school tour, these items will need to be completed in order for your child to be considered for acceptance:

 |Virginia School Entrance Health Form||Complete page 1 of the form for each child.
 Submit to your medical provider to complete pages 2-4.
 A health examination taken within 12 months prior to the first day of school is acceptable.|